Check out the session summary below.

 By Janine L. Weisman

-When people think of long COVID, symptoms symptoms like brain fog and fatigue may come to mind.
-But some people experience long-term effects on the heart and kidneys, an increase in high cholesterol and the onset of diabetes, said Ziyad al-Aly, assistant professor of Washington University School of Medicine.
+When people think of long COVID, symptoms like brain fog and fatigue may come to mind.
+But some people experience long-term effects on their heart and kidneys, an increase in cholesterol and the onset of diabetes, said Ziyad al-Aly.

 “The way we think about it is an umbrella term that encompasses all long-term effects,” al-Aly said.

-Wrapping our heads around what causes long-haul COVID has been hindered by a lack of understanding about what causes it — there are so few randomized clinical trials — and how to help patients overcome debilitating symptoms that leave them unable to work and maintain social relationships.
+Meanwhile, big questions remain about what causes it and how to help patients overcome debilitating symptoms that leave them unable to work and maintain social relationships.

-Three panelists who were all COVID long haulers shared their struggles with what has been recognized as a post-viral syndrome.
-Panel moderator Ryan Prior, a former CNN health reporter who is now journalist-in-residence at the Century Foundation, wrote a book about Long COVID, “The Long Haul,” published in November 2022.
-Prior said he didn’t know when he signed his book deal if he would be well enough to get through the writing process.
+Three panelists who were all COVID long-haulers shared their struggles with what has been recognized as a post-viral syndrome.
+Ryan Prior, who wrote a book about long COVID, said he didn’t know when he signed his book deal if he would be well enough to get through the writing process.

 “I was not just reporting on it, I was living it,” said Prior, who had already experienced chronic illness for 15 years as a myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) patient.